 Start with “going global” in mind

-We know, planning for the future is hard and business can be unpredictable.
+We know that planning for the future is hard and business can be unpredictable.
 But if you have an inkling that you might expand into international markets at some point, then it may be useful to create your marketing materials accordingly, avoiding things like idioms or any gestures that might not translate.
 Of course, this should be balanced with bringing the required personality and emotive elements into your communications, but it can make the process of translation a lot easier in the future if you design materials with this in mind.
 A good marketing translation company will be able to read your copy over to check how translatable it may be to other markets.

 Find the right advertising translation agency